• Skip to primary navigation

 3. Monterey Jack

-Monterey Jack is our recommended option for those that are looking for a cheaper cheese.
-It is also great for anyone that prefers a simpler, more mainstream cheese.
-It has excellent melting properties making it a useful option for any recipe that calls for manchego.
+Monterey Jack is our recommended option for those who are looking for a cheaper cheese.
+It is also great for anyone who prefers a simpler, more mainstream cheese.
+It has excellent melting properties, making it a useful option for any recipe that calls for manchego.

 4. Parmesan